Bob Kennedy

-Robert Daniel Kennedy (August 18, 1920 – April 7, 2005) was a right fielder/third baseman, manager and executive in Major League Baseball.
+Robert Daniel Kennedy (August 18, 1920 – April 7, 2005) was an American professional baseball right fielder/third baseman, manager and executive in Major League Baseball.

 From 1939 to 1957, Kennedy played for the Chicago White Sox (1939–42, 1946–48, 1955–56, 1957), Cleveland Indians (1948–54), Baltimore Orioles (1954–55), Detroit Tigers (1956) and Brooklyn Dodgers (1957).
 He batted and threw right-handed.
 After his playing career, Kennedy managed the Chicago Cubs (1963–65) and Oakland Athletics (1968).
 His son, former major league catcher Terry Kennedy, was a four-time All-Star and minor league manager.

 Strong-armed third baseman and rightfielder

 Kennedy was born in Chicago.
-A line-drive hitter, he was blessed with a strong and accurate throwing arm.
+A line-drive hitter, he had a strong and accurate throwing arm.
 On June 22, 1937, the night before the White Sox signed him, Kennedy was working as a 16-year-old popcorn vendor at Comiskey Park during the World Heavyweight Boxing Title between Joe Louis and James J. Braddock.
 Kennedy debuted a year later, and became the starting third baseman in 1940.
 In 1940, he became the first teenaged major leaguer since 1900 to play 150 games in a season.
 After a break of three years to serve in the military during World War II, he returned, to play mostly in right field.

 In the 1948 midseason Kennedy was sent to Cleveland in the same trade that brought Pat Seerey to Chicago.
 Kennedy hit .301 the rest of the year and became a member of the last World Championship Indians team.
 His most productive season came in 1950, when he posted career-highs in batting average (.291), runs (79), hits (157) and doubles (27).
 The same season, he started two triple plays from the right field, matching Indians left fielder Charlie Jamieson's two triple plays of 1928.

 Kennedy was traded to the newly relocated Baltimore Orioles in 1954.
 On July 30, he belted the first grand slam for Baltimore against Yankees pitcher Allie Reynolds.

 In 1955, Kennedy was purchased by the White Sox and sent to Detroit in 1956.
 Released in April 1957, he signed as a free agent with the White Sox, for his third stint with the club.
 A month later, he was selected off waivers by the Brooklyn Dodgers, being released at the end of the season.
 Kennedy is the answer to the trivia question who was the last man to ever bat for the Brooklyn Dodgers.
 At 3:36pm, Kennedy flew out to centerfield on a 2–2 pitch with two out and no one on in the 9th inning of the last Brooklyn Dodger game ever played on Sunday, September 29, 1957 at Connie Mack Stadium in Philadelphia.
 Phillies defeated the Brooklyn Dodgers 3–2.
 Seth Morehead, a rookie lefthander was the pitcher for the Phillies.
 This game marked his major league debut as a starter and was the only time all season Brooklyn lost to a lefthander.
 They had been 6–0 against lefties throughout 1957.